Skip to main content

 Why:

 Over 80 percent of youth in Maai Mahiu do not attend school past the 8th grade.
-Only 49% of secondary school aged youth attend secondary school and most adults have completed an average of 7 years of schooling.
+Only 49% of secondary school aged youth attends secondary school and most adults have completed an average of 7 years of schooling.
 High school curriculum focuses on rote memorization of traditional academic disciplines and has little relevance to employment.
 With high unemployment rates and an alarming number of female residents involved in the sex trade, youth of Maai Mahiu have little to inspire them to succeed.
 The average primary school in Kenya has 40 students per class; classrooms at Ngeya Primary School in Maai Mahiu have over 100 students per class.
 Less than 1% of students from Maai Mahiu are admitted to university.

 How: